 - 1/2 cup butter, softened

 - 2 to 4 tablespoons half-and-half cream

 - In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in cream.
 Combine the flour, baking powder, baking soda and salt; gradually add to creamed mixture and mix well.
 Cover and refrigerate for 3 hours or until easy to handle.

-- On a lightly floured surface, roll out dough to 1/8-in. thickness.
+- On a generously floured surface, roll out dough to 1/8-in. thickness.
 Cut with floured 2-1/2-in. cookie cutters.
 Place 1 in. apart on ungreased baking sheets.
 Bake at 325° for 6-8 minutes or until edges are lightly browned.
 Remove to wire racks to cool.

 - In another large bowl, cream butter, sugar, vanilla and enough cream to achieve spreading consistency.
 Add food coloring if desired.
 Frost cookies.
 Sprinkle with colored sugar if desired.
-Yield: 8 dozen.

 These cookies were a huge hit when made as rubber ducks for my cousins bridal shower (he proposed with rubber ducks).
 The only problem I had was with the frosting being a little clumpy, I would suggest sifting the powdered sugar to make sure there are no lumps.

 Jul 31, 2012

 My family cant stay away from these.
 I have finally found the only recipe i will use for now on whhen comes to cutout cookies!